Big projects to tiny details, planner Jeff Hawkins leaves long legacy in Northwest Arkansas

 MENDING FENCES

-Hawkins took the Northwest Arkansas job despite the fact the region's commission had fractured.
+Hawkins took the Northwest Arkansas job despite the fact that the region's commission had fractured.

 "When I came, a third of the local governments were not members and, in fact, two of the original seven founding members, Siloam Springs and Benton County, had dropped out of the commission years and years earlier.
 To say that the organization was regional was a bit questionable in the minds of many," he said in an earlier interview.